jedi-academy/learn-4711/data/assignments/assignment1faq.md

 of reformatting PRs; it is not "real work" if you hit a three-finger combination (ctrl-alt-f) then commit, and expect your "contribution" of hundreds or thousands of lines changed to be taken seriously.

+## Are we allow to use pure php functions for example, fgetcsv() to read csv file?

+You could.
+You would then not need to use `CSV_Model`, which reads the CSV automatically when instantiated.
+You might then need to extend `CI_Model` or `Memory_Model`, depending on your strategy.
+You would only use something like `fgetcsv` inside a model.

+Bottom line: CI does not preclude the use of PHP functions, but **I** insist that these only be used where appropriate according to MVC.